higlass/higlass-docker/README.md

 ## Releasing updates

-Travis will update `latest` on DockerHub with every successful run with the name of the branch.
-This is used as a cache to speed up builds.
+Travis will push an image to DockerHub with every successful run.

-If it's tagged (ie `git tag v0.0.x && git push origin --tags`), then that version number will be pushed to DockerHub.
+If it's tagged (ie `git tag v0.0.x && git push origin --tags`), then that version number will be pushed to DockerHub, and `latest` will be updated as well.

-If it's a PR, several informative tag names will be pushed:
-- Branch name
-- Git hash
-- Travis run